LDSSA/batch2-capstone/README.md

 God willing, by the time we finish, we will have 30-40 more students that have submitted all material that must be graded quickly and with quality.
 By quickly I mean that it cannot take too much time per report because of limited instructor hours.
 By quality I mean it must be harsh but fair since we cannot certify anyone that does not deserve it while at the same time making sure that there are no surprises for the students.

-In order to do this we must have clear guidelines for the reports that are clearly communicated to both the students and the instructors.
+In order to do this [have clear guidelines](https://docs.google.com/spreadsheets/d/1K8X7xNIi7CKIjtO2bEqWKxMhrRLKBYAHDJGwrg2cwjo/edit?usp=sharing) for the reports that are clearly communicated to both the students and the instructors.
 We must also derive a simple and efficient grading rubric from these guidelines that allow instructors to quickly evaluate all of the material.

 ## Schedule